anredlich/gym-aloha/README.md

 (TrossenAI task classes and mujoco files were adapted from https://github.com/TrossenRobotics/trossen_arm_mujoco)

-New env options for the TrossenAIStationary Transfer Cube:
+Additional env arguments for the TrossenAIStationary Transfer Cube.
-- box_size
-- box_pos
-- box_color
-- tabletop
-- backdrop
-- lighting
-- arms_pos
-- arms_ref

 Updated example.py with added image display, and new example_viewer.py.